anir0y/anir0y.github.io/src/services/README.md

       return;
     }

-    // Send token to your backend for verification
+    // Token is automatically sent to your backend for verification
     // ... rest of form submission logic
   };
 };
 ```

-### 6. Score Interpretation
+### 7. Score Interpretation

 reCAPTCHA Enterprise returns a score from 0.0 to 1.0:
 - **1.0**: Very likely a good interaction